venantivs/telescopia/README.md

 Telescopia is a web observatory for the stock market.
 It was made for the Databases class lectured by Dr. Leonardo Rocha in 2019/2 period of Computing Science at the Federal University of São João del-Rei.

+The main goal of the project was to deal with large amounts of data, therefore non-relational databases should be used.

+It consists in two main parts:

+* **REST API**
+* **Frontend application**

 As the observatory functions, there are 4:

 * Articles by a stock variation